 Accessibility Standards

 Properties that are or will be rented to physically disabled tenants or tenants with a disabled household member may be entitled to additional construction considerations such as roll-in showers, lowered countertops, pedestal sinks, bathroom grab bars, widened doorways, accessible toilets, or other accessibility features that will assist with the individual’s functional needs.
 The program will assess eligibility for these features on a case-by-case basis during the application collection period.
-Rental property owners will be asked whether or not they or their tenants have any accessibility needs during their meetings with the case managers and those items will be incorporated into the scope of work, if feasible, following the development of the Estimated Cost of Repair (ECR).
+Rental property owners will be asked whether or not they or their tenants have any accessibility needs during their meetings with the case managers and those items may be documented and validated, and if feasible, those items will be incorporated into the scope of work following the development of the Estimated Cost of Repair (ECR).

 Allocation and Housing Assistance Caps